 Blows – blowholes or gas holes are larger cavities than pinholes produced by gases that displace a molten metal’s form.
 Excessive gas content in the metal bath and the rejection of dissolved gases during solidification create holes between growing crystals.
 A subsurface blowhole usually isn’t visible until after machining and can require harmonic, ultrasonic, magnetic, or x-ray analysis.
 Open blowholes are blowholes that appear on the surface of the cast.

-Blister – A blister is a shallow blow like a scar, but with a thin layer of metal covering it.
+Blisters – A blister is a shallow blow like a scar, but with a thin layer of metal covering it.

 ADDITIONAL COMMON CASTING DEFECTS & CAUSES